-Consequences will depend upon the severity and number of times the student has been reprimanded or disciplined.
+Consequences for students not meeting the expected behavior by the bus driver or school district procedures will depend upon the severity and number of times the student has been reprimanded or disciplined.

 BUS DRIVER:

 - 1. Warning to student

 - 2. Conference with student

 - 3. Assigned seat

 - 4. Call parents

 - 5. Inform Transportation Director of student's behavior